 Be a Black Light Detective

 UV flashlights have many practical and fascinating applications.
 They can make the invisible visible or isolate one specific substance from everything around it.
 UV light sources are one of the main tools in a crime scene investigator’s arsenal.
-To pick out fingerprints, for example, they often dust with fluorescent dye under a black light.
-Black lights can also identify bodily fluids that naturally fluoresce.
+To pick out fingerprints, for example, detectives often dust with fluorescent dye under a black light.
+Black lights can also identify naturally-fluorescing bodily fluids.

 Why not organize a UV scavenger hunt for your students?
-Phosphors (substances that give off light—or fluoresce—when they are exposed to UV light) are all over the place.
-Some phosporous items are natural (our teeth and fingernails, for example) and others are man-made—for instance, many paints, fabrics, and highlighter markers.
+Phosphors are substances that fluoresce when exposed to UV light.
+And they’re everywhere!
+For instance, some are natural (our teeth and fingernails) while others are man-made—for instance, many paints, fabrics, and highlighter markers.

-One of our EI staffers took home a UV flashlight and was amazed at the common household items that fluoresced—including her own skin!
+One of our EI staffers took home a UV flashlight to determine how many common household items would fluoresce—including her own skin!
 Read about it here.
-Another staffer shined the UV flashlight around her home and was amazed at what she found!
+Yet another staffer shined the UV flashlight around her home.
+The results surprised her!
 (Note: toothpaste and cleaning products with brighteners fluoresce under UV light.)

 Forensic Science Online Activities

-Forensics Illustrated—Step Under the Tape is a comprehensive collection of all the resources collected, manufactured, and utilized by a Kentucky teacher, Dr. Brennon Sapp, during his nine years of teaching Forensic Science to high school students.
-If you’re looking for projects, practice worksheets, Powerpoint presentations, or photos comparing different types of animal hair, you won’t be disappointed. is really a one-stop shop!
+Forensics Illustrated—Step Under the Tape is a comprehensive collection.
+Kentucky teacher, Dr. Brennon Sapp, collected these resources as a high school forensic science teacher.
+Looking for projects, practice worksheets, Powerpoints, or photos comparing different types of animal hair?
+This is truly a one-stop shop!

-And then there’s Terrific Science, which offers class activities in PDF format for high school level classes in chemistry, biology, anatomy, physics and more.
-These lessons were written and shared by dedicated high school teachers.
+Finally, there’s Terrific Science, which offers class activities in PDF format for high school level classes in chemistry, biology, anatomy, physics and more.
 Titles include: